FAQs: Personal Statement

 - Be concise and organize your thoughts.
 Remember your basic writing skills and essay structure.
 You want to present your ideas in a logical, clear manner.

 - Make sure your personal statement is about you.
 Keep the focus on you with any topic that you choose.
-Focusing on a family member or family history, a social or legal issue, or stories about others is a very common mistake.
+Focusing too much on a family member or family history, a social or legal issue, or stories about others is a very common mistake.
 Even if you tell a moving and interesting story, it will not be a successful personal statement if it does not allow us to get to know you.

 - Be yourself.
 We are confident that every one of our applicants is unique.
 Be honest.
 Do not write about something you think you are supposed to write about or rely too heavily on sample topics or model statements.
 A topic will not be effective unless it is appropriate for your specific application and background.
 Don’t try to fit your personal statement into a defined category or box.